 After serving your sentence, your lawyer can petition the court to expunge your record.
 The discretion to grant the petition depends on the judge.
 However, before the judge's decision, the prosecutor is informed of your petition and allowed to respond to it.

 If the prosecutor opposes the expungement of your record, the court will give a date where both sides present their arguments before a judge.
 After the hearing, the judge will either grant or deny you the expungement.
-According to PEN 1203.4, if your record is expunged, you are released from the disabilities and the conviction's penalties.
+According to PC 1203.4, if your record is expunged, you are released from the conviction's penalties.

-A conviction for PEN 484 and Your Gun Rights
+A conviction for PC 484 and Your Gun Rights

 Felony convictions often affect your right to have or own a firearm.
 In California, convicted felons must not acquire or hold a weapon.
-As earlier discussed, some sections under PEN 484 are prosecuted as felonies.
+As discussed earlier, some sections under PC 484 are prosecuted as felonies.
 If you are found guilty of a felony violation, you will lose your rights to owning or purchasing a gun.

 When an offense is related to another, it can be charged together with or instead of another.
 In California, three particular crimes that fall under this category are: